 - Children Are Innocent: Subverted in that she seems very innocent, but actually knows a lot more than she ought to.

-- Forgotten Childhood Friend: She and Tsuyukusa used to play together many years ago.
+- Forgotten First Meeting: She and Tsuyukusa used to play together many years ago.

 - Harmful to Minors: Witnessing the bloody fight between Ginshu and Byakuroku has a believably devastating effect on her.